Bokchito, Oklahoma

 Bokchito is a town in Bryan County, Oklahoma, United States.
-The population was 632 at the 2010 census, an increase of 12.1 percent over the figure of 564 recorded in 2000.
-In the Choctaw language, "bok" means river, and "chito" means big or large, literally translating into "big creek".
+As of the 2020 census, the community had 574 residents.
+It is located on the west side of what is now Bokchito Creek.

 History

 A post office was established at Bokchito, Indian Territory on August 11, 1894.
-It was named for a local waterway, Bok Chito, which in the Choctaw language means "Big Creek."
+It was named for the local waterway, Bok Chito, which in the Choctaw language means "Big Creek."
 Bokchito, Indian Territory was platted and incorporated by the federal government as a town within the Choctaw Nation on April 27, 1901.
-In 1901, the population was estimated at 200.
+At that time, the population was estimated at 200.

-At the time of its founding Bokchito was located in Blue County, a part of the Moshulatubbee District of the Choctaw Nation.
+When founded, Bokchito was located in Blue County, a part of the Moshulatubbee District of the Choctaw Nation.

+Notable people connected to Bokchito include decorated Vietnam war veteran Paul Fredrick May and author Ramiro Pesina.
 Dennis Rodman lived in Bokchito when he was in college.